 For each Renaissance STAR test, there are different score ranges to indicate to teachers and educational staff where the student is in their academic career in that subject.

 The STAR reading for kindergarten through grade 12 has 34 questions and has a score range of 0 to 1400.
 The average time to complete the STAR Reading test is 20 to 30 minutes.

 On the other hand, the STAR math for kindergarten through grade 12 has 34 questions and has a score range of 0 to 1400.
 The average completion time for the STAR Math test is 20 to 30 minutes.

 Lastly, the STAR Early Literacy test is for grades Pre-K to 3rd grade and has 27 questions.
 The average score range for the STAR Early Literacy test is 300 to 900.
 The STAR Early Literacy test takes approximately 20 minutes to complete.

 Can I see My Child’s STAR Test Scores?

-Educational staff and teachers receive from these assessments are used to help place the students into the correct curriculum for them academically, not for parents to observe their child’s learning habits.
+Educational staff and teachers receive these assessments are used to help place the students into the correct curriculum for them academically, not for parents to observe their child’s learning habits.

-You can, however, get an idea of where your child stands in the STAR test by administering them an at-home free STAR test that you can get from Test Prep Online!
+You can, however, get an idea of where your child stands in the STAR test by administering an at-home free STAR test that you can get from Test Prep Online.
 This is a great way for you to understand where your child is scoring although you should not take these scores as concrete proof of where your child is academically.

 Remember, these scores are meant for teachers to create a healthy learning environment for your students in their coursework, not for you to assess your child at home.